 Twelve years ago today (Dec.
 15, 2003), Keith Urban earned platinum status (signifying sales in excess of one million units) for his self-titled debut album.

-The record, which was released in 1999, was his first solo album since performing as part of the band the Ranch.
-Urban released the eponymous album on Capitol Nashville, and it spawned his first No. 1 hit, ‘But for the Grace of God,’ a song Urban co-wrote with Charlotte Caffey and Jane Wiedlin of the Go-Go’s.
+The record, which was released in 1999, was his first solo project since performing as part of the band the Ranch.
+Urban released the eponymous disc on Capitol Nashville, and it spawned his first No. 1 hit, “But for the Grace of God,” a song that Urban co-wrote with Charlotte Caffey and Jane Wiedlin of the Go-Go’s.

-Urban has gone on to sell more than 15 million albums, and scored 31 Top 10 singles, with 16 of them going all the way to No. 1.
-But in spite of all of his success, the singer says he will always be proud of his first release.
+Urban has gone on to sell more than 15 million albums and scored 33 Top 10 singles, with 17 of them going all the way to No. 1.
+But in spite of all of his success, the singer says that he will always be proud of his first release.